 Table of contents

-As baby descends through the birth canal, he picks up your healthy vaginal microbes on the way.
+Vaginal birth is also good for baby’s immune system.
+As your baby descends through the birth canal, he picks up your healthy vaginal microbes on the way.
 This initial microbial exposure forms the start of your baby’s immune system.
 Research shows that babies who are delivered vaginally are less likely to develop asthma, Type 1 diabetes, allergic rhinitis, food allergies, and obesity than babies who are born via c section (4).

 The process of labor and vaginal birth involve a unique interplay of hormones.
 Oxytocin, beta-endorphines, epinephrine, and prolactin all work together to prepare you and baby for your relationship.
 For example, prolactin is a major hormone in the creation of breast milk.
 Prolactin release increases steeply as vaginal birth nears, aiding milk production and contributing to early breastfeeding success (5).